 Making a committee membership nomination

-If an owner wants to make a nomination, they must send their nomination back to the secretary by the end of the body corporate’s financial year.
+If an owner wants to make a nomination, they must send it back to the secretary by the end of the body corporate’s financial year.

 We do not produce a committee nomination form.
-Details of what needs to be included on a nomination form can be found in the Regulation Module that applies to your scheme.
-For more information contact your body corporate.
+Details of what needs to be included on a nomination form can be found in the regulation module that applies to your scheme.
+For more information contact your own body corporate.

-When the secretary gets a completed nomination form, they must let the owner know that they have received it.
-They must do this ‘as soon as it is practicable’.
-When the secretary acknowledges the nomination, they don’t have to say whether or not it is a valid nomination.
+When the secretary gets a completed nomination form, they must let the owner know they have received it.
+They must do this ‘as soon as practicable’ and they don’t have to say whether or not it is a valid nomination at this time.